MadHat Press

 Mark Spitzer

-Mark Spitzer is the author of 30 books.
-Some are nonfiction fish studies, some are collections of poetry, and others are novels, translations and a creative writing pedagogy book.
-Spitzer edited and published the legendary Toad Suck Review literary journal from 2010 to 2016 and is now the Editor of Toad Suck Éditions, an imprint of MadHat Press.
-He is a professor of creative writing at the University of Central Arkansas who lives part time in the Mid-Hudson Valley where he and his dog hunt golden oyster mushrooms.
+Mark Spitzer passed away on January 19, 2023.
+He was the author of 30 books; some nonfiction fish studies, some collections of poetry, as well as novels, translations and a creative writing pedagogy book.
+Spitzer edited and published the legendary Toad Suck Review literary journal from 2010 to 2016 and was the Editor of Toad Suck Éditions, an imprint of MadHat Press.
+He was a professor of creative writing at the University of Central Arkansas who lived part time in the Mid-Hudson Valley where he and his dog hunted golden oyster mushrooms.
 For more information go to www.sptzr.net.

 Cassandra Atherton photo